 Keeping all electronic gadgets including your phone away when you sleep can work wonders if you have trouble falling asleep every night.
 The light from the screens is said to affect rapid eye movement (REM) sleep.

-Caffeine in any form should be avoided at all cost at least 6 hours before you go to
+Caffeine in any form should be avoided at all cost at least 6 hours before you go to sleep.
+Ensure that your body receives the physical activity it needs by exercising every morning.
+This is likely to help you fall asleep faster by improving blood circulation.

 5. Unable To Stay Asleep